oH-NGHTMARE/json-rules/README.md

     <li>isCompareRule</li>
 </ul>

-> This package will allow for an ease of use system for check mass objects with miss rules.
+> This package will allow you to check an objects key:value and apply a rule to is based of the param name.

 <h3>Quickstart</h3>